solderq35/android_business_hours/README.md

 - Open up Android Studio as well to actually compile the app onto the emulator (Shift + F10)
 - Formatting:
   - `java -jar ktfmt-0.47-jar-with-dependencies.jar --kotlinlang-style <full path to project>`
-    - Example: `java -jar ktfmt-0.47-jar-with-dependencies.jar --kotlinlang-style "C:\Users\solde\AndroidStudioProjects\android_restaurant_hours"`
+    - Example: `java -jar ktfmt-0.47-jar-with-dependencies.jar --kotlinlang-style "C:\Users\solde\AndroidStudioProjects\android_business_hours"`
     - Download kfmt v0.47 from https://github.com/facebook/ktfmt/releases, put it in the root directory of this repo (this file is in `.gitignore` due to large file size)

 ## Assumptions